 Biological control

 Biological control with insect predators and parasitoids can reduce pesticide use, which in turn reduces costs and protects human health and the environment.
-Our IPM work with narrow-spectrum insecticides and mating disruption has helped improve biological control for years.
+Our IPM work with narrow-spectrum insecticides and mating disruption has helped encourage natural biological control for years.
 More recently we have begun investigating the use of a predatory mite for local control of twospotted spider mites and various species of wasp parasitoids for landscape-wide control of brown marmorated stink bugs.

 Mating disruption of lepidopterous pests